-Prior to the start of the term students may use AccessPlus to add or drop a class.
+Prior to the start of the term students may use Workday to add or withdrawal from a class.
 These changes will not be reflected on the student's permanent record.
 If the student wishes to cancel their registration, the student must do so prior to the start of classes, otherwise they will be assessed tuition and fees.
-After the semester begins, a withdrawal slip must be processed if the student decides not to attend classes.
+After the semester begins all withdrawals can be done via Workday (see below for instructions).

-During the first five days of a semester students may use AccessPlus to add or drop a class.
+During the first five days of a semester students may use Workday to add or drop a class.
 The schedule changes made during the first five days of classes will not count against the student's permanent record.
 However, if a class is closed, or if permission is required to add the class, the instructor's signature is needed.
 An advisor's signature is not required during the first week of classes.
-After the student has secured the instructor's signature, the signed slip should be submitted to 10
+After the student has secured the instructor's approval, they can add the course on Workday.